Students interested in German Studies may currently choose one of three possible approaches at the Colorado College.

 Students may qualify for secondary school teaching licensure under any of the above-mentioned options in German.
 The minimum requirements beyond intermediate German include GR 305, GR 315, GR 316, GR 229, and any two additional 300-level courses.
 For complete course and state requirements, please consult with the Education Department at Colorado College.

 Colorado College: semester at Leuphana University Lüneburg.

-Other programs: Visit CC's International Programs Office in the Worner Center for information on other programs in German-speaking countries.
+Other programs: Visit CC's International Programs Office on the second floor of Armstrong Hall for information on other programs in German-speaking countries.

 In order to receive transfer credit from non-CC programs, students must keep detailed documentation (course syllabi, notes, reading lists, certificates of course attendance, etc.) of all work completed abroad.
 Upon submission of that documentation to the corresponding department at CC (in consultation with the International Studies Office and the Registrar), CC credit will then be awarded or denied.

 - Organismal Biology & Ecology